JustinGuese/tradingbot22-tradingbots-prefect/tradingbot-website-generator/hugo/content/english/news/behind-the-scenes-occidental-petroleum-oxy-attracts-deep-pocketed-investors---a-bullish-approach-unveiled.md

 A total of 4 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $69.75.
 An analyst from Morgan Stanley has elevated its stance to Overweight, setting a new price target at $68.
 An analyst from Truist Securities persists with their Buy rating on Occidental Petroleum, maintaining a target price of $78.
 An analyst from Raymond James persists with their Strong Buy rating on Occidental Petroleum, maintaining a target price of $70.
 An analyst from Mizuho has revised its rating downward to Neutral, adjusting the price target to $63.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Occidental Petroleum options trades with real-time alerts from Benzinga Pro.
+Stay informed about the latest Occidental Petroleum options trades with real-time alerts from our pro subscription.

 *Note: This article is for informational purposes only and does not constitute investment advice.
 All trading decisions should be based on your own research and risk tolerance.*